aetperf/aetperf.github.io/_posts/WP_2021-03-24-Quick-data-exploration-with-pandas,-matplotlib-and-seaborn.md

 ## Departement with the worst COVID-19 rate

-First we need to select departments with a rather large population size [at least 50000 inhabitants for example]:
+First we need to select departments with a rather large population size [at least 50000 inhabitants for example] in order to compute a significative rate per 100000.
+Here is the population per department:

 ```python